 Just found out that you are pregnant and have a baby on board?
 Congratulations!
-Here are some ideas for how you can keep your early pregnancy a secret.
+Here are five ideas for how to keep your early pregnancy a secret.

 Suspect you might be pregnant but are not 100% sure? make sure you read my list of early pregnancy symptoms.

 While some people like to tell everyone the news about their pregnancy straight away, others might like to wait longer.
 If that is you, you might be desperately trying to think of ways to throw people off the scent about impending motherhood and the fact that you are pregnant.

 (Photo is from my last pregnancy announcement, at twelve weeks pregnant.
 Teeny tiny toddler!)

 Why Hide Your Early Pregnancy?

 It is entirely up to YOU when you tell people you are pregnant, and on your terms.
 For various reasons, lots of people choose not to make the news of their pregnancy public until the 12 week scan.

 Everyone’s different and it’s up to you and when you feel comfortable sharing the news – but I spent the first trimester of pregnancy in happy shock after a tricky time conceiving.
 I both wanted to keep it a secret for us and was also half convinced there was nothing in there so didn’t want to tell anyone till we knew for sure (read my post on dealing with pregnancy anxiety).